Eastland v. United States Servicemen's Fund

 Eastland v.
 United States Servicemen's Fund, 421 U.S. 491 (1975), was a United States Supreme Court case that defined the limits of Congress's authority to issue subpoenas.
 In an 8–1 decision, the court found that Congress was within its constitutional authority to issue a subpoena for the banking records of the United States Servicemen's Fund.
 The U.S. Constitution's Speech or Debate Clause barred the court from questioning the good faith of the committee's investigation.

 Background

-James Eastland was a Democratic senator from Mississippi, who supported American involvement in the Vietnam War and chaired the Senate Subcommittee on Internal Security.
-The United States Servicemen's Fund (USSF) was a non-profit organization that was outspoken in its opposition to the war.
+James Eastland was a Democratic senator from Mississippi who supported American involvement in the Vietnam War and chaired the Senate Subcommittee on Internal Security tasked with investigating "subversive activities" under the Internal Security Act of 1950.

-Eastland's committee subpoenaed the USSF's banking records.
+The United States Servicemen's Fund (USSF) was a nonprofit organization, outspoken in its opposition to the war, aimed at providing support to military personnel.
+USSF had been involved in publishing underground newspapers expressing anti-war sentiments.

+The Senate Subcommittee issued a subpoena for USSF's bank records.
+USSF filed a lawsuit complaining that the subpoena violated their First Amendment rights because its "sole purpose" was to force the public disclosure of confidential membership information and "harass, chill, punish and deter" to impede the plaintiff's First Amendment rights to freedom of the press and freedom of association.

+The plaintiffs sought two forms of relief: